sgmurphy/wordpress-plugins/dynamic-visibility-for-elementor/readme.txt

 5. Integrated with Elementor Navigator and Contextual Menu

 == Changelog ==

+= 5.0.11 =
+* Tweak: the Event Trigger now has a transition delay setting
+* Fix: Event Trigger, display issue with a trigger managing more than one element and the Hide Other option set
+* Fix: warning when used PHP 8.2
+* Fix: 'Greather than' and 'Less than' conditions didn't work with numeric fields
+* Fix: Keep HTML on was not working in some situations
+* Minor fixes

 = 5.0.10 =
 * Fix: PHP Error in version 5.0.8